What type of content do you primarily create?

 If you use Descript for transcription like I do, your transcript will be synced to your audio and video file during playback and editing.

-There are several benefits to this, like:
+There are several benefits to using AI transcription for multimedia customer case studies, like:

 - Leaving highlights and comments on the transcript as you go over the interview recording to make notes